 After your cataract surgery, you will need to spend a little time recovering.
 Recovery from cataract surgery is generally easy.
 Your doctor will oversee your recovery and life should not be majorly impacted.

-Can you drive after cataract surgery?
+Can I drive after cataract surgery?

 Surgery requires an anesthetic, so you will have to arrange for a ride home following the procedure.
 You may be able to drive as soon as 24-hours after surgery.

 Your doctor may have you refrain from vigorous exercise for the first week or two after surgery.
 Restrict lifting or deep bending for several days after surgery as these activities can increase eye pressure.
-Generally, you should refrain from lifting over 20 pounds, swimming, sitting in a spa, running and jogging for the first week.
+Generally, you should refrain from lifting over 20 pounds, swimming, sitting in a spa, running, and jogging for the first week.